-Google Ads Terms & Conditions Update 2017
+Google Ads Terms & Conditions 2019 Update in Russia & Ukraine

 We're always improving the Google Ads program for our advertisers.
 As part of that, we've updated the contractual terms that govern the relationship between advertisers and Google.